-On the Implications of The Trans-Pacific Partnership (TPP) negotiations on China and India, ICTSD organised a workshop in July, attended by Chinese and Indian government officials and research academics working on TPP, with keynote speeches by high level officials, including Mr Sun Yuanjiang, Deputy Director General, Department of International Trade and Economic Affairs of MOFCOM.
-The Director of the ICTSD China Office wrote an Op Ed that was published in YaleGlobal specifically on the TPP and China.
+ICTSD organized a workshop on the Implications of The Trans-Pacific Partnership (TPP) negotiations on China and India in July, which was attended by Chinese and Indian government officials and research academics working on TPP and offered keynote speeches by high-level officials, including Mr Sun Yuanjiang, the Deputy Director General of the Department of International Trade and Economic Affairs of MOFCOM.
+The Director of the ICTSD China Office wrote an Op-Ed specifically on the TPP and China that was published in YaleGlobal.

-“the article is very timely two weeks before the APEC summit, and gives a good analysis of the situation, and makes good suggestions to both Chinese and the US governments to put the WTO as the single most important priority.” – Ambassador Zhenyu SUN, now chairman of China Society of WTO Studies
+“The article is very timely two weeks before the APEC summit, and gives a good analysis of the situation, and makes good suggestions to both Chinese and the US governments to put the WTO as the single most important priority.” – Ambassador Zhenyu Sun, now Chair of the China Society of WTO Studies.

-On the 28th October 2014, ICTSD organised the Seventh Annual “Bridges China Dialogue”.
-This year's Bridges China Dialogue discussed China’s initiatives to deepen economic reforms, combat corruption, protect the environment, advance social justice, and increase its level of integration with the world market in the context of today’s global trade system, including development of the WTO post-Bali work programme, regional and mega-regional negotiations and the scale up of plurilateral agreements.
+On 28 October 2014, ICTSD organized the Seventh Annual “Bridges China Dialogue.”
+This year's Bridges China Dialogue discussed China’s initiatives to deepen economic reforms, combat corruption, protect the environment, advance social justice, and increase its level of integration with the world market in the context of today’s global trade system, including the development of the WTO post-Bali work programme, regional and mega-regional negotiations and the scale-up of plurilateral agreements.

 “It brings people from different countries and with various backgrounds together.
-It's one of the few, if not the only forum for the developed countries to hear the voices from China.” – Zhao Yong, University of International Relations, Beijing
+It's one of the few, if not the only forum for the developed countries to hear the voices from China.” – Zhao Yong, University of International Relations, Beijing.